Bruhat and balanced graphs: The -index

 Finally, assume that $(ii)$ is true and we will prove the existence of the $\cd$-index $(iii)$.
 The proof is by induction on the longest path in the interval $[x,y]$.
 The base case is when the length of the longest path is $1$.
 In this case the $\cd$-index is just the number of edges between $x$ and $y$.
 Assume now that the $\cd$-index exists for all subintervals in $[x,y]$.
 Add equations~\eqref{equation_kappa} and~\eqref{equation_lambda} to obtain

 Now apply this equation to $u = \Psi([x,y])$, the $\ab$-index of the entire interval $[x,y]$.
-Since the $\ab$-index is a coalgebra homeomorphism, we have that
+Since the $\ab$-index is a coalgebra homomorphism, we have that

 By the induction hypothesis we know that $\Psi([x,z])$ and $\Psi([z,y])$ are both $\cd$-polynomials with integer coefficients.
 By the implication $(iii) \Longrightarrow (i)$, we have that $\widetilde{r}_{x,z}(q) = \widetilde{f}_{x,z}(q)$.
-Thus by Lemma~\ref{lemma_Stanley}, equation~\eqref{equation_Stanley_ii}, we know that the term inside the summation sign is a $\cd$-polynomial with integer coefficients.
-Similarly, by Lemma~\ref{lemma_Stanley}, equation~\eqref{equation_Stanley_i}, the sum of the two terms outside the summation sign is a $\cd$-polynomial with integer coefficients.
+Thus by equation~\eqref{equation_Stanley_ii} of Lemma~\ref{lemma_Stanley}, we know that the term inside the summation sign is a $\cd$-polynomial with integer coefficients.
+Similarly, by equation~\eqref{equation_Stanley_i} of the same lemma, the sum of the two terms outside the summation sign is a $\cd$-polynomial with integer coefficients.
 Hence the expression $2 \cdot \Psi([x,y])$ is a $\cd$-polynomial with integer coefficients.
-By Lemma~\ref{lemma_coefficients} with $R = \Qqq$ and $S = \Zzz$, we conclude that the $\cd$-polynomial $\Psi([x,y])$ has integer coefficients. \end{proof}
+By Lemma~\ref{lemma_coefficients} with $R = \Qqq$ and $S = \Zzz$, we conclude that the $\cd$-polynomial~$\Psi([x,y])$ has integer coefficients. \end{proof}